Quick Facts: Earning an Ed.D. in Massachusetts

 Administrator Licensure Requirements for Each Field

-The simplest way to find requirements for each Administrator Field is to use the ESE’s Licensure Requirements Tool.
+The simplest way to find requirements for each Administrator Field is to use the DESE’s Licensure Requirements Tool.
 For example, you’ll notice that PreK-12 administrators can go down one of three preparation routes to licensure:

-- Completing a state-approved educator preparation program (e.g. Boston College’s PSAP Ed.D. in Educational Leadership for Superintendent Licensure)
+- Completing a state-approved educator preparation program (e.g. Boston College’s Ed.D. in Educational Leadership (PSAP) for Superintendent Licensure)

 - OR Completing an administrative apprenticeship/internship